timebertt/thesis-controller-sharding/content/40-design.md

 - on termination
   - instance releases its lease
   - sharder moves assigned objects
+  - StatefulSet could be used for stable hostname to minimize movements during rolling updates
 - on failure
   - instance fails to renew its lease within `leaseDurationSeconds`
   - instance needs to stop reconciling objects, terminates as with usual leader election